 - Platform—For desktop apps, specify the platform of the app you've added.

-- API—For web apps, specify the API on which your app is built.
+- API—For web apps, specify the API on which the app is built.

-- SDK—For mobile apps, specify the SDK on which your app is built.
+- SDK—For mobile apps, specify the SDK on which the app is built.

-- Configuration Parameters—You can add configuration parameters for your configurable app when its Purpose is set to Configurable.
+- Configuration Parameters—You can add configuration parameters for a configurable app when Purpose is set to Configurable.

 - App Registration—You can register your app to allow others to sign in to ArcGIS.
 You can also view and update registration information.